 Covid-19 Electricity Assistance Program (CEAP)

-CEAP is a one time, on-bill credit for eligible residential electricity and natural gas customers to help them catch up on their energy bills and resume regular payments.
+CEAP is a one time, on-bill credit for eligible residential electricity and natural gas customers to help them catch up on their energy bills and resume regular payments, up to a maximum of $750.

-As of March 3, 2021 the OEB has announced that the CEAP Residential and CEAP – Small Business program funding has been combined and customers are now eligible to apply for additional funding available.
+Update May 7/2021: Additional CEAP funding has been received.
+Residential and Small Business customers are now eligible to apply for additional funding available.

 Covid-19 Electricity Assistance Program for Small Businesses (CEAP-SB)

-Eligible small business and registered charity customers may qualify for a one-time CEAP-SB credit equal to the electricity charges that are overdue on the date of their application for CEAP-SB, up to a maximum of $850 if their premises is mainly heated by electricity, or up to a maximum of $425 otherwise.
+Eligible small business and registered charity customers may qualify for a one-time CEAP-SB credit equal to the electricity charges that are overdue on the date of their application for CEAP-SB, up to a maximum of $1500.

 OFFICE CLOSURES - Effective Monday, March 16, 2020 (until further notice)